GlosuU/bayograff/README.md

 ## TODOS

--   Background colors
--   Cards show Updated at
--   Hovering over cards
--   Adjust card size
--   Add Loading Circle to everything but ReportermsList
 -   Sort list of reporterms by startDate
+-   Pop up confirmation before deleting
+-   Flash messages when editting or creating reporterm
+-   Better icons for edit/delete/etc
+-   Select images for reporterms from enum
 -   Polish exporter to get better .txt and .tex files
--   Select images for reporterms from enum
+-   Allow for sorting by title or last updated

+-   Background colors (still showing some yellow)
 -   Images can't be inserted into Latex :(
 -   After searching something, clicking Reporterms does not refresh to all reporterms
 -   Allow date input with text (maybe use npm install v-calendar)